WFXS (FM): History

 On August 18, 2011, WWSH changed its format to mainstream rock, branded as "Eagle 98.7" under new call letters, WEMR.
 The Eagle lineup included the "Morning Drive" with Wentz and The Drive Home "Overdrive" with Bickel.

 On July 3, 2015, WEMR changed its format to adult album alternative (AAA), branded as "98.7 The Freq", and was granted the WFEQ call letters.

 On March 19, 2019, WFEQ moved "The Freq" to online only and began stunting with a loop of Alan Jackson’s "Gone Country" ahead of a country format switch.
 Between playing of the songs were effects of grunts and something eating a frog, which was a reference to Forever Media’s WFGE.
 It was expected that this station would become "Bigfoot Country" after stunting.

 On March 21, 2019, at noon, WFEQ ended stunting and launched a classic country format, branded as "Bigfoot Country Legends" under new WLEJ call letters, with the first song being "Bigfoot Song" by Gary Nicholson.

 On December 30, 2022, it was announced that the format would move to WQWK and WPHB within days.
 On January 3, 2023, WLEJ dropped its classic country format and began stunting, simultaneously changing its call sign to WWJL.
 As this resulted in the station erroneously duplicating a call sign already assigned to another station, the call sign was changed to WLEJ-FM on March 1.

-On June 23, 2023, WLEJ-FM changed its call sign to WFXS.
+On June 15, 2023, it was announced that Covenant Communications would sell WLEJ-FM to SkyWave Broadcasting Inc. for $325,000; the sale was consummated on September 29.
+On June 23, WLEJ-FM changed its call sign to WFXS.

-On July 17, WFXS launched a sports radio format known as 98.7 the Fox, featuring programming from Fox Sports Radio and Motor Racing Network, under new operator SkyWave Broadcasting Inc., headed by former owner Sabatino Cupelli.
+On July 17, WFXS launched a sports radio format known as 98.7 the Fox, featuring programming from Fox Sports Radio and Motor Racing Network.

+In February 2026, the station went off the air and online, and reasons haven't fully been disclosed.
+On August 20, 2026, SkyWave announced it was selling WFXS to Seven Mountains Media for the cancellation of the debt and interest remaining on their $275,000 promissory note and the unpaid tower rent owed from their purchase of the station back in 2023.